YoussefBayouli/Deploy-a-High-Availability-Web-App-Using-CloudFormation/readme.md

 	* update.sh : Cloudformation update stack script.

+# Connecting to an ec2 instance in a private subnet on AWS :

-*In this project i used a bastion host in order to connect to the instances (for troubleshooting) in the private subnet , for that i used SSH agent forwarding , which allows me to connect from the bastion to the other instances without storing the private key on the bastion which is a very bad practice .
+In this project i used a bastion host in order to connect to the instances (for troubleshooting) in the private subnet , for that i used SSH agent forwarding , which allows me to connect from the bastion to the other instances without storing the private key on the bastion which is a very bad practice .
 The SSH agent is a program that keeps track of the user identity keys .For the deployement part  please find config file